Sina-shafiee/guess-my-number/README.md

 # guess-my-number
-simple use case of java script to work with dom
+simple use case of javascript
+to work with dom
 #
 Coded with pure js and tailwindcss